Cutaneous fold theory, evolution and pathology

 Anytime you flex a joint, several folds are formed.

-The skin becomes pleated and some sections are pressed into the articulation.
+The skin becomes pleated, and some sections are pressed into the articulation.

 Compressed and stretched folds

-They are small and numerous, but they aren't very deep.
+They are small and numerous, but shallow.

 Complete folds and surface folds